Is the M6 Toll Motorway free at night and at the weekend?

 Is the M6 Toll Road free on Christmas Day, New Year's Day and other bank holidays in England?

-No. The toll road section of the M6 will not be free for users over Christmas and on New Year's Say 2022/23.
-However, with 25 December being on a Saturday this year, drivers pay the reduced weekend rate.
-During peak hours, this is down from £7.00 to £6.10.
+No. The toll road section of the M6 will not be free for users over Christmas and on New Year's Day 2023/24.

 Payment is not waived on any other English bank holidays.